frankshearar/Home/Organizations-on-NuGet.org.md

 **Note**:
 * All API keys are owned by an author.
 There is no separate API key management for an organization.
 * API keys can be scoped to organizations.
 At a time, an API key can be meant for either the author's (owner's) packages or **one of the organizations**' packages. i.e. even if the author/owner specifies "*" in the glob pattern, it means "all packages" but scoped to the entity (individual or organization) as specified in the entity drop-down.

+#### What happens to author's existing API keys?
+* All the existing API keys are scoped for his/her account packages.
+  * Any new package upload with existing API keys will be uploaded to his own account and not any of the organizations he/she creates
+  * To upload new packages against an organization, the author will have to create new key scoped to an organization.

 #### What happens when an author is leaves an organization (on NuGet.org)?
 * All the API keys scoped to the organization will cease to work.